microsoft/FluidFramework/packages/dds/tree/docs/inverse-changes/README.md

  * Deleting a subtree loses information about the contents of that subtree.

 Such data cannot be derived from the sole original changeset to be undone.
-We refer to the information that is needed in addition the original changeset as "restoration data".
+We refer to the information that is needed in addition the original changeset as "repair data".

-Some DDSes address the need for restoration data by including it in all changesets:
+Some DDSes address the need for repair data by including it in all changesets:
 * Each set-value operation carries with it the value being overwritten.
 * Each delete operation carries with it the contents of the subtrees being deleted.